Mapusaga, American Samoa: World War II

 In April 1942, the village of Mapusaga was eventually displaced in favor of the construction of Mobile Base Hospital Three (MOB 3).
 Eventually, there were as many as 105 buildings covering thirty acres of land at Mapusaga, which required over 300 tons of cargo in order to be built.
 During the process of construction and relocation of villagers, a chief known as Savea, his wife Lupe and other displaced villagers were unfailingly gracious.
 When the first Marine casualties began arriving from the fighting at Guadalcanal and Tulagi, the girls of Mapusaga village showed up at MOB 3 bringing the men flowers.
 The tanks stationed at Mapusaga were festooned with garlands of flowers, and families gathered around the Marines in support and gave them gifts as they boarded the trucks and left Mapusaga to go to war.

-During World War II, Marine Corps and U.S. Navy facilities on Tutuila had generally positive effects on the island’s residents.
+During World War II, Marine Corps and U.S. Navy facilities on Tutuila had generally positive effects on the island's residents.
 U.S. Naval Mobile Hospital No. 3, established at Mapusaga (the site now occupied by the American Samoa Community College), initially consisted by August 1942 of roughly 40 buildings, including an X-ray unit and a second operating room.
 With the arrival of wounded from Guadalcanal later that month, General Henry Larsen authorized an expansion: U.S. Marine carpenters quickly added a morgue, laboratory, dental clinic, urology clinic and wards, a receiving ward, and an ear, nose, and throat ward, followed by two surgical wards.
 The complex ultimately reached about 75 buildings with accommodation for approximately 140 beds; its size prompted the naming of two internal streets, Upper Pearl Street and Sands Street.
 Wounded sailors and Marines arriving on August 27 and 29, 1942, overwhelmed capacity, and the 11th Seabees battalion undertook additional construction.

 A distinguished patient at Mapusaga was Captain Edward Rickenbacker, the World War I ace, who was evacuated there after he and several crewmen survived 22 days adrift in a raft when their B-17 was lost on a mission to Australia.
-In March of 1944, the hospital at Mapusaga began to disassemble.
+In March 1944, the hospital at Mapusaga began to disassemble.